pchiusano/pchiusano.github.io/_posts/2014-06-12-extensible-dsls.markdown

 eval :: (e -> R) -> (forall a .
 Expr e a) -> Expr e a -> R
 ~~~

 for some particular `R`.
 We've just deferred the question of how to interpret these `Ext` constructors to the caller of this `eval`.
-Code which builds up `Expr` can use normal abstraction to be polymorphic in the choice of caller, and it's `eval` and its caller gets to decide how these `Ext e` constructors get interpreted.
+Code which builds up `Expr` can use normal abstraction to be polymorphic in the choice of caller, and it's `eval` and its caller who get to decide how these `Ext e` constructors get interpreted.
 The type `e` could be some initial encoding like `data Ext = Plus | Times` or some final encoding closer to the effect type used in `eval`, or anything in between.
-We're now done.
+We're done.

 If we wish to share code in the different evaluators, we just use the normal tools of abstraction to factor out common structure.
 The `Expr` algebra is simple enough, for instance, that we could write a more polymorphic evaluator, perhaps something like: